KM3NeT/Neurthino.jl/README.md

  0.256002  0.11297    0.631027
 ```
 For the neutrino propagation through matter a modified PMNS-Matrix and Hamiltonian
-has to be determined.
-The matter is parametrised by its density.
+have to be determined, which requires the neutrino energy and the matter density.
 ```
-julia> H_mat, U_mat = MatterOscillationMatrices(U, H, 13);
+julia> H_mat, U_mat = MatterOscillationMatrices(U, H, 1, 13);

 julia> H_mat
 3-element Array{Complex{Float64},1}: